2023 Solar Incentives Guide for Burlington, MA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar panels installed on your primary or secondary residence in the United States.
-The solar panels must have been installed on a property you own after January 1, 2006 for you to claim the credit.
-Originally, the ITC covered 30% of all installation costs (panels, accessories, equipment and labor), although this amount has fluctuated over the last few years between 26-30%.
-The installation date of your solar system will determine what percentage you are eligible for.
+The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
+The solar panels must have been installed on a property you own after January 1, 2006, for you to be eligible for the credit.
+Originally, the ITC covered 30% of all installation costs (panels, equipment, labor and accessories), although the amount has fluctuated over the years between 26-30%.
+The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the claim amount.

-To best understand how the ITC could apply to you, reach out to your local Burlington solar panel installation expert and request more information.
+To know exactly how much money the ITC could save you, speak with your local Burlington solar panel installation expert.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-Like with federal incentives, these may include tax credits, rebates and more.
-Some incentives are offered for only a limited time, while others are ongoing.
-Your local solar incentives might come from the Massachusetts government, or from your specific county or municipality.
+Some solar incentives are often also provided at the state and local level.
+Similar to federal incentives, these may include tax credits, rebates and more.
+Incentives may be provided by the state of Massachusetts, or by your county or municipality.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Burlington